 We will do this by conducting an international comparison of policies, reactions and measures across four continents (countries to be investigated: UK, USA, Italy, New Zealand, Nigeria) which will allow us to also account for cultural complexities.
 This project will contribute to SDG 11 and SDG 13 by promoting the sustainable recovery of the residential construction sector and increasing its resilience to future shocks.

-- Associate Professor Ornella Iuorio, University of Leeds
+- Professor Ornella Iuorio, University of Leeds

 - Associate Professor Christine Unterhitzenberger, University of Leeds